emily343/RateMyTrip/docs/technical-docs/architecture.md

 - We used Flask flash() function
 - used to give user feedback for actions like login or registration
 - example: "Wrong username or password.
 Try again"
-- written in app.py routes and displayed using 'get_flashed_messages()' in templates
+- written in app.py routes and displayed using 'render_messages()' in templates